usnistgov/metaschema/website/content/specification/_index.md

 ### `@deprecated` Version

-The optional `@deprecated` attribute communicates that the given information element implemented by the definition represents a data object whose use is intended to be discontinued, starting with the specified version.
+The optional `@deprecated` attribute communicates that use of the given *information element* implemented by the *definition* is intended to be discontinued, starting with the *information model* revision indicated by the attribute's value.

-This version is a reference to the [`<schema-version>`](#schema-version) declared in the module header.
+This *information model* revision is a reference to the [`<schema-version>`](#schema-version) declared in the *Metaschema module* *header*.

 {{<callout>}}
-Declaring the `@deprecated` attribute communicates to content creators that all use of the annotated information element is to be avoided.
+Declaring the `@deprecated` attribute communicates to content creators that all use of the annotated *information element* is to be avoided.

 This annotation can be used in documentation generation and in Metaschema-aware tools that provide context around use of the definition.
 {{</callout>}}

-For example, deprecating the flag named `flag-name` starting with the model version `1.1.0` would be represented as follows.
+The following example illustrates deprecating the flag named `flag-name` starting with the *information model* semantic version `1.1.0`.

 ```xml {linenos=table,hl_lines=[3]}
 <define-flag